Voicework® is a comprehensive approach to voice

 workshops, classes, and private instruction.
 For

-contact and other information on these teachers, visit our Teachers Section, to find workshops and classes visit our Events Section, for information on our certification program email us.
+contact and other information on these teachers, visit our Teachers Section, to find workshops and classes visit our Events Section, for information on our voice teacher certification program email us.

 Physicality: we develop awareness of patterns of vocal effort